-Chronic mucocutaneous candidiasis is a hereditary immunodeficiency disorder, is persistent or recurring infection with Candida (a fungus) due to malfunction of T cells (lymphocytes).
+Chronic mucocutaneous candidiasis, a hereditary immunodeficiency disorder, is persistent or recurring infection with Candida (a fungus) due to malfunction of T cells (lymphocytes).

-Because T cells malfunction, the body is less able to fight fungal infections, including infection with Candida (candidiasis—see see Candidiasis), a yeast.
+Because T cells malfunction, the body is less able to fight fungal infections, including infection with Candida (candidiasis—see Candidiasis), a yeast.
 If other parts of the immune system (such as antibodies) are functioning, the body may still be able to fight against other infections.
 However, in some people with this disorder, antibodies also malfunction, making these people susceptible to other infections.